-Lakota John (or, LJ, for short) is self-described as an “old soul who loves music.”
-Hailing from Robeson County North Carolina, LJ blends several styles of music – folk, blues, rock, and jazz – to breathe life into his own brand of song.
+Lakota John is self-described as an “old soul who loves music.”
+Hailing from Robeson County North Carolina, Lakota John blends several styles of music – folk, blues, rock, and jazz – to breathe life into his own brand of song.

 The style of music, here, is intoxicatingly eclectic – can that be a thing?
 From the ethereal flute playing of the title track from his 2017 project The Winds of Time, to the foot tapping “Georgia Rag” on the same project.
 Then there is the peaceful, comforting vibe from his latest “Together at Home.”
 A hopeful and inspirational tune that calls for unity during what has been a time of great uncertainty for many.
 A soft, yet, beautiful vocal accompanies a little mandolin and percussion that transported this listener to relaxing on a front porch.
 Leaving the hustle and bustle of 2021 America behind.